bahmutov/cypress-examples/docs/recipes/parse-numbers.md

 // get the element and grab its text using ".text()" jQuery method cy.get('#people')
   .invoke('text')
-  // tip: use cy.log to print the extracted text .then(cy.log)
+  // tip: use an assertion to print the extracted text .should('be.a', 'string')
   // convert text to integer
   .then(parseInt)
   // tip: make sure the conversion is successful